JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/sympnet_tutorial.md

 Main.remark(raw"We can also specify whether we would like to start with a layer that changes the ``q``-component or one that changes the ``p``-component.
 This can be done via the keywords `init_upper` for the `GSympNet`, and `init_upper_linear` and `init_upper_act` for the `LASympNet`.")
 ```

-We have to define an optimizer which will be use in the training of the SympNet.
-For more details on optimizer, see the [corresponding documentation](@ref "Neural Network Optimizers").
+We have to define an [optimizer](@ref "Standard Neural Network Optimizers") which will be used in training of the SympNet.
 In this example we use [Adam](@ref "The Adam Optimizer"):

 ```@example sympnet
 # set up optimizer; for this we first need to specify the optimization method